dl9rdz/rdz_ttgo_sonde/README.md

 Support for other radiosondes that use AFSK modulation is not feasible with the TTGO hardware.
-In particular, decoding iMet radiosondes is not practical.
+In particular, decoding iMet-1/iMet-4 radiosondes is not practical (iMet-5x seems to use FSK, so should be feasible to implement).

 Adding support for LMS6 (see issue #48) and ims100 (see branch ims100) could be feasible, but currently I don't have plans to do add this myself.
 Well-tested pull requests will of